Transgressions: A Journal of Urban Exploration

 Transgressions: A Journal of Urban Exploration was a British magazine founded in 1995.
-Although only four magazines were produced during its lifetime, it was a double-issue (nos 2/3).
+Although only four editions were produced during its lifetime, one of these was a double-issue (nos 2/3).
 Its contents reflected the emergence of new forms of psychogeographical activity in the 1990s.
 A more playful and sensuous direction was charted, nodding more to the situationism of Asger Jorn than Guy Debord, with frequent allusions to the "magico-Marxism" current amongst British groups, such as the reformed London Psychogeographical Association.
 The first usage of the term "magico-Marxism" appears to have been in this magazine, in 1996.

 The magazine also introduced the work of the Italian "situationauts" as well as various psychogeographical initiatives, some of which have a post-avant-garde insistence on "ordinary lives".
 The magazine was edited by Alastair Bonnett and published by Salamander Press, London.
 It ended publication in 2001.